srccd/anchor-cms/readme.md

 ### Customized

-This copy is for a fresh install.
+This copy is configured for post-installation.
+You can backup your content folder and any custom theme folders, then delete your Anchor installation files.
+Upload this copy of the files in its place.
+Then put your content folder and any custom theme folders back in place.

 This version of Anchor is modified to include bug fixes and additional features included below: